elixirland/xlp-book-club-API/README.md

   - Non-textual content on pages
   - Pagination

-For an added challenge, try implementing one or more of these features.
 However, keep in mind that the example implementation provided by Elixirland does not cover these features.